 Heat oven to 425°F with rack in upper third.
 Coat a 9-inch square pan with cooking spray; set aside.

 Pat or roll dough into a 9-by-13-inch rectangle.
-Brush with 2 tbsp butter.
+Brush with 2 tablespoon butter.
 Spread dough with brown sugar filling, leaving ½-inch border.
 Use a spatula to lift dough from surface and roll, starting at a long side, to form a tight log.
 Pinch seam to seal log and slice evenly into 9 pieces.
 Place in prepared pan swirl-side up and press rolls down slightly.
-Brush tops with 1 tbsp butter.
+Brush tops with 1 tablespoon butter.

 Bake until edges are just golden brown and rolls are cooked through, 22 to 25 min.
 Loosen rolls from pan and invert onto a plate; re-invert to right side up onto a rack.
 Cool 5 min before icing.

 For icing: In a bowl, beat together cream cheese and buttermilk until smooth.
 Beat in confectioners' sugar to form icing; spread over rolls with knife.
 Serve rolls warm.

 Trust me: it's worth the time to make these mouthwatering rolls from scratch rather than baking the prepackaged kind.